Tantrisse/Factorio-mods-manager/README.md

 ## Usage ##

-There is too much possibilities to cover them all here !
+There is too many possibilities to cover them all here !
 You can get a summary of all commands and flags by simply going in the folder where you cloned this repo, and run

 ```shell script
 python mods_manager.py --help